DigiXess/repo-guidelines/graphic-assets/commit-message-conventions.md

 # Commit Message Conventions

-Below are the conventions for writing commit messages in this documentation repository.
-Following these conventions helps maintain a clear and consistent history of changes, making it easier for everyone to understand the evolution of the documentation.
+Below are the conventions for writing commit messages in this graphic assets repository.
+Following these conventions helps maintain a clear and consistent history of changes, making it easier for everyone to understand the evolution of the assets.

 **Table of Contents**
 - [Format](#format)